premkumar-masilamani/premkumar-masilamani.github.io/english/_pages/icf/code-of-ethics-2019.md

 #### My coaching Client(s) and Sponsor(s)

 - **Client(s):** The person being coached (individual or group).
 - **Sponsor(s):** The person(s) or organization paying for or authorizing the coaching.
-Often HR, a manager, or leadership in corporate settings.
+Often HR, a manager, or leadership team in corporate settings.

   ✅ **Scenario:**
   A leadership coach works with a senior manager (client) but is contracted by the organization (sponsor).
 Both need clarity on what will be shared (e.g., progress vs. content).